-being a person authorised in writing by the Minister for Agriculture, Fisheries and Forestry to approve, for the purposes of these Regulations, the exportation of goods specified in Schedule 3.
+being a person authorised in writing by the Minister to approve, for the purposes of these Regulations, the exportation of goods specified in Schedule 3.

-- (2) The exportation from Australia of the goods specified in Schedule 3 is prohibited unless an approval in writing for the exportation of the goods issued by the Minister for Agriculture, Fisheries and Forestry or by an authorised officer is produced to the Collector. - (3) An export permit that is in force under orders in force under the Export Control (Orders) Regulations 1982 in respect of goods specified in item 15 in Schedule 3 shall be taken to be an approval in writing issued under subregulation (2) for the exportation of the goods.
+- (2) The exportation from Australia of the goods specified in Schedule 3 is prohibited unless an approval in writing for the exportation of the goods issued by the Minister or by an authorised officer is produced to the Collector. - (3) An export permit that is in force under the Export Control Act 2020 in respect of goods specified in item 15 in Schedule 3 shall be taken to be an approval in writing issued under subregulation (2) for the exportation of the goods. - (4) In this regulation: